awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 ------
 #### [ AWS CLI ]

-Remove the CoreDNS Amazon EKS add\-on with the following command\.
-Replace *my\-cluster* with the name of your cluster\.
+**To remove the CoreDNS Amazon EKS add\-on using the AWS CLI**
+Replace *my\-cluster* with the name of your cluster and then run the following command\.

 ```
 aws eks delete-addon --cluster-name my-cluster --addon-name coredns